 The National Storytelling Festival Oct.4-6, 2019 is an event featuring compelling performances by internationally-known professional tellers.
 Storytellers on the docket this year include ghost storyteller Charlotte Blake Alston, award-winning Regi Carpenter, Donald Davis, Bil Lep among many others.
 The Marketplace, Midnight Cabaret, Ghost Story Concerts and Swappin' Ground, where anyone can tell a tale, are featured events.

 National Banana Pudding Festival – Centerville

 The festival Oct.
 5-6, 2019 hosts a national cook-off for the best banana pudding in the U.S. This two-day event includes two entertainment stages, a children's area, a cook-off in front of a live audience and more.
 The Puddin' Path is a walkway of 10 different pudding stops where you can decide your favorite for $5.
 Take your favorites home with you in a container at the Puddin' To Go Tent for $5 each.

 Goats, Music & More Festival – Lewisburg

-Free concerts are performed nightly by big-name acts like Tyler Farr and Jimmie Allen Oct.
-12-13, 2018 at Rock Creek Park.
+Free concerts are performed nightly by big-name acts like Ronnie McDowell, and T Graham Brown Oct.
+11-12, 2019 at Rock Creek Park.
 Goat shows, specifically to celebrate the fainting goat that is prevalent in Marshall County take place, awarding a grand champion each year.
 Activities like kids’ games and rides, arts, crafts and a variety of food round out the events for this annual festival.

 Reelfoot Lake Pelican Festival – Tiptonville